Due to customs being closed for the holidays, shipping will resume on Feb 22.

 Six functions to Quickly Switch on Launcher

-1. MO(n): Momentarily turn on layer when pressed
+1. MO(n): Momentarily turn on the layer when pressed

 What it does: The MO(n) function temporarily activates a specific layer as long as the key assigned to this function is held down.
 Once you release the key, the layer is immediately deactivated, and the keyboard returns to its previous state.